Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter1/README.md

     ![index.html](../ReadmeFiles/ch1_login_screen.png)

 1. Sign-in using the button on top-right.
-If you haven't provided admin-consent yet, you will not be able to sign-in with a non-admin account from another tenant.
+If you haven't provided **admin-consent** yet, you will not be able to sign-in with a non-admin account from another tenant.

     ![need-consent](../ReadmeFiles/ch1_need_admin_approval.png)

-1. Click on the `Get sers` button at the center to see the other users in your tenant.
+1. Select the `Get users` button at the center to see the other users in your tenant.

     ![success](../ReadmeFiles/ch1_success.png)